 Building partially collapses in the Bronx

-NEW YORK -- Emergency responders are on the scene of a partial building collapse in the Bronx.
+NEW YORK -- Emergency responders were on the scene of a partial building collapse in the Bronx on Monday evening.

-It happened around 3:40 p.m. at a seven-story apartment building on West Burnside Avenue in Phelan Place.
-The first floor of the building houses businesses, the rest of the building is residential.
+The collapse happened around 3:30 p.m. at a seven-story apartment building on West Burnside Avenue and Phelan Place in Morris Heights.
+The first floor of the building houses businesses.
+The rest of the building is residential.

+The building was evacuated.
+The stability of the building remains in question.

+Stunning video captured people running for their lives as the building collapsed just feet away.

-The FDNY said there have been no reports of injuries thus far but they are continuing to search the area.
+The FDNY said there have been no reports of injuries thus far, but it is continuing to search the area.
 The FDNY is using drones and dogs to search the area.

 "Given that this is an active building, a building with commercial space and residential space, we're going to presume that their could be someone there, and we're going to operate like there is," Kavanagh said.